ashwanik94/DeviceManagement/README.md

 **📦 DeviceManagement**

-DeviceManagement is a cross-platform project implementing a gRPC-based device management backend in C++, along with a Python CLI for interacting with the server.
+DeviceManagement is a cross-platform project that implements a gRPC-based device management backend in C++, along with a Python CLI for interacting with the server.
-Proto files define all APIs, and the project includes automation scripts to generate code and build/run the server.
+Protocol buffer files define all APIs, and the project includes automation scripts to generate code and build/run the server.

 **🚀 Features**
   - gRPC backend for device management